-HOR267 Green Roof/Living Wall Design and Management
+HOR267 Green Roof/Living Wall Design and Management 3 class and 2 lab hr/wk, 4 cr.

 Introduces the uses, functions, benefits, and components of green roofs and living walls, with emphasis on their role in a comprehensive and sustainable urban stormwater management plan.
 Reviews the use of plants to treat water quality and quantity, sequester carbon, insulate buildings, and provide habitat.
 Examines technical criteria and skills needed to design and construct greenroofs and living walls.
-Includes planting of a demonstration greenroof and living wall.
+Includes planting of a demonstration green roof and living wall.
 Evaluates plant growth and management requirements for functional performance in these systems.
 Prerequisite: HOR116 and BI153, both with a grade of C or better; or consent of instructor.
 Sp